tarwn/lessthandot-hugo/blogs/content/posts/2016-11-25-csv-file-to-api-using-azure-functions-csvaas.md

 Add a new Storage Account with a catchy name:[About Azure Storage Accounts][2]

-Open the containers list and add an archive container to hold the JSON files and container(s) for the “latest” and “listing” blobs.
+Open the containers list and add an archive container to hold the JSON files and container(s) for the "latest" and "listing" blobs.
 We can use re-write rules in the API Management operations to flatten or translate these paths later.

 ### Step 2: API Management